 Roman Mythology: Minerva is often depicted with her sacred creature, an owl, which symbolized her association with wisdom and knowledge as well as, less frequently, the snake and the olive tree.

 Some Astronomy: Pallas is the second asteroid to have been discovered, after Ceres.
 Pallas has unusual dynamic parameters for such a large body.
 Its orbit is highly inclined and moderately eccentric, despite being at the same distance from the Sun as the central part of the asteroid belt.
-Furthermore, Pallas has a very high axial tilt of 84°, with its north pole pointing towards ecliptic coordinates (β, λ) = (30°, −16°) with a 5° uncertainty in the Ecliptic J2000.0 reference frame.
+Furthermore, Pallas has a very high axial tilt of 84°, with its north pole pointing towards the ecliptic.
 This means that every Palladian summer and winter, large parts of the surface are in constant sunlight or constant darkness for a time on the order of an Earth year, with areas near the poles experiencing continuous sunlight for as long as two years.
-Pallas is in a, likely coincidental, near-1:1 orbital resonance with Ceres.
-Pallas also has a near-18:7 resonance (91,000-year period) and an approximate 5:2 resonance (83-year period) with Jupiter.
-From Pallas, the planets Mercury, Venus, Mars, and Earth can occasionally appear to transit, or pass in front of, the Sun.
-Earth last did so in 1968 and 1998, and will next transit in 2224.
-Mercury did in October 2009.
-The last and next by Venus are in 1677 and 2123, and for Mars they are in 1597 and 2759.
+Pallas is in a, likely coincidental, near-1:1 orbital resonance with Ceres and an approximate 5:2 resonance with Jupiter.
 (Ref.
 Wikipedia)

 The "golf ball" asteroid Pallas